AtulyaRajSingh/RetailPulse-/README.md

-# RetailPulse
+# RetailPulse – AI-Powered Customer Analytics & Demand Forecasting Platform

-RetailPulse is an AI-powered customer analytics and demand forecasting platform for retail teams.
-It combines sales analytics, 30-day demand forecasting, customer segmentation, churn prediction, inventory optimization, drift monitoring, and exportable reports in a Streamlit web application with a FastAPI service layer.
+## Project Overview

+RetailPulse is an end-to-end AI-powered analytics platform designed for retail businesses to make data-driven decisions using Machine Learning and Predictive Analytics.

+The platform analyzes historical sales data, customer purchase behavior, and inventory records to provide actionable business insights such as demand forecasting, customer segmentation, churn prediction, and inventory optimization.

+The primary goal of this project is to help retailers reduce stockouts, improve customer retention, optimize inventory levels, and increase overall profitability through intelligent forecasting and analytics.

+---

 ## Architecture Diagram